itseez3d/metaperson/docs/lipsync/oculus_ue.md

 ---
+title: "Oculus Lipsync in Unreal Engine with MetaPerson Avatars"
 sidebar_label: 'Oculus Lipsync UE'
 description: "Add realistic lip-sync to MetaPerson avatars in Unreal Engine using Oculus Lipsync — a step-by-step integration guide with a video walkthrough."
 slug: /oculus_ue